xiaomiaoright/TimeSeriesProjects/README.md

 * How to choose p, d, q
     * Mehtod 1: ACP PACP
     * Method 2: Grid Search

+### ARMA(No differencing term)

+### Choosing ARIMA Orders: p,d,q
+* If autocorrlection plot shows positive autocorrelation at first lag (lag-1), then it suggest to use AR terms in relation to lag
+* if negative, then use MA terms
+* p: # of lag observations
+* d: # times that raw observations are differenced
+* q: size of moving average window (order of moving average)
+### How to determine?
+ACF/PACF
+* Typically a shorp drop after lag 'K' of PACF, suggested AR(k) model should be used
+* Ifthere is a gradual decline， use MA model

+### Greid search p, d, q combinations
+* pmdarima:
+    * Use AIC as metric to compare models

 ##
 # Part 7: Deep Learning for Time Series Forecasting